lvuna/lvuna.github.io/README.md

 # Personal Homepage

-## Currently under construction
-Building my website for showcasing the project using template from MDB.
-Welcome to visit my website! https://lvuna.github.io/
+### Brief Introduction
+Static website deployed on github io.
+It's my personal webpage containing the basic information about me, the project I've done/working on.\
+\
+Built using primarily bootstrap for responive design, jquery and json to generate the project & slide section for easier maintanence.\
+\
+Uses some template designs from Material Design Bootstrap.